bespanto/timesbook-backend/errorCodes.md

 The user cannot be registered.
 Admin account for organization already exists.

 ### 4003
-Login is failed.
 Username (e-mail) is not registered.

 ### 4004
-Login is failed.
 Invalid password for user.

+### 4005
+The password for user is already set.

+### 4006
+Bad registartion key.